 A technician (Sonographer or Cardiologist) spreads gel on your chest and then presses a device known as a transducer firmly against your skin (painless), aiming an ultrasound beam through your chest to your heart.
 The transducer records the sound wave echoes from your heart.
 A computer converts the echoes into moving images on a monitor.

-There are many indications to perform Echocardiogram, including:
+There are many indications (why one would need echo) to perform Echocardiogram, including:

-- Look for the cause of abnormal heart sounds (murmurs), an enlarged heart, unexplained chest pain or pressure, shortness of breath, or irregular heartbeats.
+- Look for the cause of abnormal heart sounds (murmurs), an enlarged heart, unexplained chest pain or pressure, shortness of breath, irregular heartbeats or swelling of the legs which could be due to Heart Failure.
+Some heart murmurs are harmless and the definite way to ascertain that is by echocardiogram

-- Check the thickness and movement of the heart wall.
+- High Blood Pressure (Hypertension) by checking the thickness and movement of the heart wall.

 - Measure the size and shape of the heart’s chambers.